 Medicare Part D (Prescription Drug Coverage)

-- Helps cover the cost of prescription medications.
+- Helps cover certain outpatient prescription medications

-- Available through private insurance companies.
+- Available through private insurance companies approved by Medicare

 Medicare Enrollment Periods